 Furthermore, surveillance audit reports serve as proof of an organization’s dedication to compliance.
 These reports boost the organization’s reputation and trustworthiness by confirming compliance activities.
 They may be shared with stakeholders, consumers, regulatory agencies, and certifying organizations as physical proof of compliance with standards and regulatory requirements.

-WHAT ARE THE OUTCOMES OF THIS MEETING?
+WHAT ARE THE ADVANTAGES OF A SURVEILLANCE AUDIT?

 FAQ